Aparajito (2022 film)

 Aparajito ([ɔpɔradʒito]), also known as Aparajito – The Undefeated, is a 2022 Indian Bengali-language biographical film directed and co-written by Anik Dutta.
-It was produced by Firdausul Hasan and Probal Halder under the banner of Friends Communication and is based on the making of the film Pather Panchali by Satyajit Ray.
-The film, being shot in black and white, stars Jeetu Kamal in the titular role of Aparajito Ray.
+Produced by Firdausul Hasan and Probal Halder under the banner of Friends Communication, it is based on the making of the cult classic film Pather Panchali by Satyajit Ray.
+The film, shot in black and white, stars Jeetu Kamal in the titular role of Aparajito Ray.

 Plot

 Set in the mid-1950s, the film revolves around the journey and hurdles faced by a young filmmaker Aparajito Ray during the making of his first full-length feature film, Pather Podaboli, inspired by the popular Bengali eponymous novel written by Bibhutibhushan Mukhopadhyay.
 The film has created a sensation in world cinema and won an international award at the Cannes International Film Festival.